 I have seen many spouses use the hope of reconciliation to get their soon-to-be ex-spouse to take all sorts of detrimental actions and jump through all kinds of hoops.
 Below I will give some examples of this trick in action.

 Story #1 – Getting Husband to Leave the Home

 One gentleman I met with told me that his wife still loved him but needed some space while they worked things out.
 If he did not give her some space, she would file for divorce immediately.
 This husband said he loved her too and would do whatever it took to save his marriage.

 So, he moved out of the home and went to stay with a friend for what he thought was going to be a short while.
 Several months later, his wife served him with an Original Petition for Divorce.
 She asked for sole custody of the children and exclusive use of the marital home.

 It would have been a good idea for the gentleman to have first consulted with an attorney before moving out of the marital home for a trial separation.
 He could have discussed with a family law attorney a way to arrange a trial separation to protect his rights and not hurt his case should he end up in a divorce.

 Story #2 – Wife Moves to Dallas

 Recently I met with a husband who had just been served with a Protective Order.
-When I met with him, he was confused because what his wife was telling him and what was in the paperwork was completely different.
+When I met with him, he was confused because what his wife told him and what was in the paperwork were utterly different.

 His wife was telling him that: